flojoy-ai/docs/docs/instruments-wiki/Oscilloscopes/WaveRunner-8000HD/WaveRunner-8000HD.md

 import instrumentkit as ik

 # Connect to the oscilloscope
-oscilloscope = ik.teledyne.WaveRunner8000HD.open_visa("TCPIP0::192.168.0.10::INSTR")
+oscilloscope = ik.teledyne.MAUI.open_visa("TCPIP0::192.168.0.10::INSTR")

 # Perform operations on the oscilloscope
-# For example, you can read the waveform from a channel
-channel = oscilloscope.channel[0]
-xdat, ydat = channel.read_waveform()
+oscilloscope.run()
+print(oscilloscope.trigger_state)

-# Close the connection to the oscilloscope
+# Close the connection
 oscilloscope.close()
 ```

+This code imports the `instrumentkit` module and uses the `open_visa` function from the `ik.teledyne.MAUI` module to connect to the oscilloscope.
+The IP address "192.168.0.10" is used as an example, and you should replace it with the actual IP address of your oscilloscope.

-This code connects to the oscilloscope at the specified IP address ("TCPIP0::192.168.0.10::INSTR") using the VISA backend.
-It then performs operations on the oscilloscope, such as reading the waveform from a channel.
-Finally, it closes the connection to the oscilloscope.
+Once connected, you can perform operations on the oscilloscope, such as starting the trigger in automatic mode and printing the trigger state.
+Finally, you can close the connection to the oscilloscope using the `close` method.

-Note: The code assumes that you have already installed Instrumentkit and its dependencies.
+Note: This code assumes that you have already installed the necessary dependencies for Instrumentkit and have the correct VISA backend installed.

 </TabItem>
 </Tabs>